JaydenL33/FundamentalsStudioB/docs/source/productDescription.rst

 * 1Point3Acres (1Point3Acres 2020);
 * WHO Dashboard/Explorer (WHO 2020).

+Details of existing solutions
+Looking at these above mention similar commercial and educational products, particularly the “COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)” and the “COVID-19 World Meter” it is clear that what these existing solution goal is to present in the simplest form the geographical spread of Covid-19 and its level of abundance in the world.
+Thus, it is clear that these solutions although mainly just present figures without context that it aim is to provide simply a statistical overview on the current situation of the pandemic and either through its presentation of data evoke a response to encourage those to take precautions and acknowledge the pandemic seriously as the virus is highly transmissible.

-However, these miss the vital aim of our product, in essence, it must relevantly compare and visualise the complex and dynamic data of the SARS-CoV-2 outbreak promptly that helps enable well-informed and update predictions based on the latest data available for the current SARS-CoV-2 epidemic.
+However, these existing solutions  miss the vital aim of our product, in essence, it must relevantly compare and visualise the complex and dynamic data of the SARS-CoV-2 outbreak promptly that helps enable well-informed and update predictions based on the latest data available for the current SARS-CoV-2 epidemic.
 SANITISE.media comprises of two main components, a data-plane service for modelling and managing the data and a front-end service to meet accessibility requirements.